Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:37:30: Flight 11 begins a rapid descent at 3,200 feet per minute, starting from an altitude of 29,000 feet.
 This descent continues until the moment of impact with the North Tower.
 Half a minute later, having descended one thousand feet, the flight makes a slight southward turn.

-8:37:52: Boston Center control notifies NEADS of the hijacking of Flight 11, the first notification received by NORAD that Flight 11 had been hijacked.
+8:37:52: Boston Center control notifies NEADS of the hijacking of Flight 11, the first notification received by NORAD of a hijacking that morning.
 The controller requests military help to intercept the jetliner.
 As NEADS is running a training exercise at that point, it inquires as to the veracity of the request, with Boston Center responding that it is "not an exercise, not a test."

 8:41: The FAA's New York Center requests information about Flight 11 over the radio.
-Flight 175 responds: "Ah, we heard a suspicious transmission on our departure out of Boston ah with someone ah, ah sounded like someone keyed the mike and said ah 'everyone ah stay in your seats'".
+Flight 175 responds: "We heard a suspicious transmission on our departure out of Boston with someone, [it] sounded like someone keyed the mic and said: 'everyone stay in your seats'".
 New York Center acknowledges and says it will pass the information on.

 8:41: NEADS drives two fighter pilots at Otis Air National Guard Base to battle stations.

-8:42: Flight 93, a Boeing 757, takes off with 37 passengers and seven crew members from Newark International Airport (now Newark Liberty International Airport), bound for San Francisco International Airport, following a 40-minute delay due to congested runways.
+8:42: Flight 93, a Boeing 757, takes off with 37 passengers and seven crew members from Newark International Airport (now Newark Liberty International Airport), bound for San Francisco International Airport, following a 42-minute delay due to congested runways.
 Four hijackers are aboard.
-Its flight path initially takes it close to the World Trade Center, which is 4 minutes away from being struck, before moving away westwards.
+Its flight path initially takes it close to the World Trade Center, which is within four minutes of being struck, before moving away westbound.
+All four planes are now in the air.

-8:42–8:46 (approx.): Flight 175 is hijacked.
+8:42–8:46 (approx.): In the skies over northern New Jersey, Flight 175 is hijacked.
+Most likely, two of the "muscle hijackers", Fayez Banihammad and Mohand al-Shehri, make the first moves, stabbing a flight attendant and then storming the cockpit, killing both pilots.
+Hamza al-Ghamdi and Ahmed al-Ghamdi then order remaining passengers and crew to the back of the plane, allowing their leader, Marwan al-Shehhi, to take control.

 8:43:30: While descending at 10,000 feet, Flight 11 makes a final turn, turning south-southwestward towards New York City, aiming for the World Trade Center.